This post may contain affiliate links.

 This shade of blue manages to be both vivid and stable, since it is a dependable and traditional color that will never seem out of place.
 A beautiful Heritage Blue dress covered in asymmetrical ruffles was an impressive choice for the closing of the Preen by Thornton Bregazzi show.
-Heritage Blue was also used for ruffled dresses as well as boots and shoes at Molly Goddard’s romantic show.
+Heritage Blue was also used for ruffled dresses, as well as boots and summer 2020 shoes at Molly Goddard’s romantic show.

 #17.
 Pantone 17-4021 Faded Denim

 The New York runways are famously streetwear-focused, so of course Faded Denim was one of the Pantone spring 2020 colors from New York.
 This blue shade is as reliable and dependable as your favorite pair of jeans, so you can pair it with any of the other loud and vibrant colors from the season.

 Blues figured heavily at NYFW, with Mosaic Blue showing up as the true sky blue shade.
 The Institute describes it as a mysterious and graceful color, evoking a depth of feeling.
 This medium blue is a great shade for more saturated denim, but it’s beautiful in many other iterations as well.

 Classic Blue is a boundless shade that was determined to be one of the Pantone spring 2020 colors after showing up all over both LFW and NYFW.
 It is a saturated true blue that has room in casual streetwear, glamorous evening wear, and everything in between.
 Pantone goes so far as to call it an “expansive presence.”